robgriffin247/2d_platformer/2d-platformer-testing/README.md

 	- Set to autoplay and loop
 	- Set snap to 0.1 and duration to 0.4 seconds
 	- Key the frame of the Sprite2D in the Animation Panel and repeat for frames 0 to 3
-1. Add run and jump animations
+1. Add run and jump animations (16-19 and 40-47; loop but not autoplay)

-1. Update the player.gd script to call the animations
+1. Update the player.gd script to call the animations (create ref to animationplayer and sprite and add flip of sprite)
 	```
 	class_name Player extends CharacterBody2D

 	@onready var animation_player: AnimationPlayer = $AnimationPlayer
 	@onready var sprite: Sprite2D = $Sprite2D

-	const SPEED = 120.0
+	const SPEED = 100.0
-	const JUMP_VELOCITY = -300.0
+	const JUMP_VELOCITY = -305.0

 	func _physics_process(delta: float) -> void:
 		# Add gravity